-After a month of client trips, to Seattle, England, New Jersey, and Chicago, I finally am on vacation for a week and half.
-Susan went up to Portland to see our grandson Reid.
-I faced an open weekend.
 What called to me was driving to Sacramento to see my 91 year-old mother and visit John, my brother, who lives in Placerville.
 This post was stimulated by all the reflections about aging, Mom, love and the surprises that wait for us in the midst of forgetfulness.

 My observing ego could tell I was resisting going over.
 Real, gritty family life is so complex, especially around challenges of health and old age.
 I don’t need to go see Sicko to understand what our generation of boomers is heading into.
 I’ve been on the front lines with elder care for seven years now.
 But this trip turns out to not be a story about elder care and its challenges, but about the love and surprises that can come through the crumbling of life’s predictabilities.

-I arrived at 5:00 after 2.5 hours on the road coming over from San Francisco.
+I arrived at 5:00 after two and a half hours on the road coming over from San Francisco.
 The traffic to the valley was horrible, and getting worse as more and more people move up into the foothills and spread out into the farmlands.
 There may be a housing slump right now, but the sea of immigrants to America and refugees from the expensive urban areas on the coast will not abate.
 All I have to do is think about Tokyo and Beijing to appreciate what is possible in the future.

 Everyone eats together at about five tables in a great room, half of which is for dining and table stuff, and the other includes sofas aimed at a big television.
 Rooms ring this central area, allowing a few staff to keep an eye on the residents.
 Dinner had already begun.
 As I came in the eyes of those who are still able to see well and notice things turned and followed me.
 Not a lot of outside people come here.
 When they do, it’s an event.
 Nobody was talking or making noise, just eating.
 I would guess most of the folks were in their late 80s or 90s.

-As I sat down Mom turned toward me and gave a beautiful, twinky smile.
+As I sat down Mom turned toward me and gave a beautiful, twinkly smile.
 She looked in the pink of health!
 Her long life of clean living (no smoking, drinking, or eating disorders) has left her healthy except for her dementia.
 That has left her imbalanced so she can’t walk alone, retaining fluids because she can’t exercise, and fused up in her neck vertebrate so she can’t really turn her head.
 But inside this rigidity are a strong heart and clear organs, and many parts of the Mother I know and love.
 Discovering what is going and what is still there is the adventure of a visit like this.

 “Hello John,” she beamed.
 (John comes and sees here very noon hour during the week).